 But “women” do not cause FAS.
 Neither does alcohol.
 This strategy replaces addressing all of the other problems that correlate with the appearance of FAS — poverty, stress, and other kinds of social deprivation — in favor of policing women.
 FAS, in fact, is partly the result of individual behavior, partly the result of social inequality, and partly genetic, but our entire eradication strategy focuses on individual behavior.
 It places the blame and responsibility solely on women.

 And, since women’s choices are not highly correlated with the appearance of FAS, the strategy fails.
 Very few women actually drink at the levels correlated with FAS.
 If we did not have a no-drinking-during-pregnancy campaign and pregnant women continued drinking at the rates at which they drank before being pregnant, we would not see a massive rise in FAS.
 Only the heaviest drinking women put their fetus at risk and they, unfortunately, are the least likely to respond to the no-drinking campaign (largely due to addiction).

-Originally posted in 2010 and developed into a two-page essay for Contexts magazine.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+Originally posted in 2010 and developed into a two-page essay for Contexts magazine.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.